sakamototomato/react-text-mediasia/README.md

 </details>

-## Program description
+## Objective & deliverables

-Build an asteroid mining simulation, using react connecting to an express, node, websocket server (provided by Slingshot at [asteroids-backend](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend)).
+Build an asteroid mining simulation, using react and scss (or less) for the frontend, connecting to an express, node, websocket backend server (the backend server is provided by Slingshot at [asteroids-backend](https://git.mediasia-group.com/mediasia-interactive/asteroids-backend)).

+Your deliverable is a react frontend, which reads and writes information from the backend from 2 sources:
+- REST API
+- Websocket

+Please read carefully the rules below to understand what the backend does, and how you should reflect it on the frontend.

+## Rules

+The following rules are implemented in the backend, and the state of the backend should be reflected on the frontend.

 The simulation starts with 3 planets, 20 asteroids and 9 miners.